 Clear Out Old Gifts

 We all have a stash somewhere of gifts we received last year which have never made it out of the box.
-Instead of wasting them, give them away to someone who will use it or sell it online.
+Instead of wasting them, give them away to someone who will use it, sell it online or donate them to charity raffles and table-top sales.
 There’s no point keeping things you will never use.

-Because of ordering present online, wrapping, receiving cards and everything else in December-you will end up with a lot of paper in your home.
-Instead of putting it all in your paper bin, take the opportunity to take a trip to your local tip and get rid of the paper there instead.
+Because of ordering presents online, wrapping, receiving cards and everything else in December-you will end up with a lot of paper in your home.
+Instead of putting it all in your paper bin, take the opportunity to make a trip to your local recycling centre and get dispose of the paper there instead.
 It means you will have a less crowded paper bin and you won’t run out of space.

 The most important thing to de-clutter during the festive season is your calendar.
 Take some time to get rid of appointments and meetings to make room for seeing your family and friends.
 The main point of Christmas is to spend time with the people you love and make the most of their company.
 So make sure you do that as your number one priority.